arviz-devs/arviz-plots/docs/source/glossary.md

   We use _aesthetic mapping_ to indicate the relation between the {term}`aesthetics` in our plot and properties in our dataset.

-chart
+figure
   Highest level data visualization structure.
-All plotted elements are contained within a chart or its children.
+All plotted elements are contained within a figure or its children.

 EABM
   Acronym for Exploratory Analysis of Bayesian Models.
 We use this concept to